natduffy/neighborhood-incident-tracker/README.md

 ### Option 1: Dynamic Viewer (Recommended)
 1. Open `map_viewer_dynamic.html` in your web browser
-2. Data loads automatically from Seattle's API
+2. Data loads automatically from the local fire department API
 3. Use the "Refresh Data" button to get latest incidents

 ### Option 2: Static Viewer